rcazzara/seldovia/_people/Balashoff_Fitka.md

 Kenai.
 The only grandparent he could remember was his mother's father who came from the country to the south of Tustumena Lake.
-At the time of his childhood there were no Europeans in Seldovia, and one of his earliest memories wat that of a ship anchoring outside the harbor.
+At the time of his childhood there were no Europeans in Seldovia, and one of his earliest memories was that of a ship anchoring outside the harbor.
 The natives fled to the woods, overlooking Fitka, who being too young to run, hid in a corner of the house.
 When the white men came ashore, they found him very frightened and let him sit with them to share their meal.